mvsouza/mvsouza.github.io/_posts/en/2014-11-08-yeoman-jumpstart.md

 share: true
 ---

-In this jump start we gonna learn to create a angular directive with Yeoman
+In this jump start I will show how to create a Angular directive using Yeoman.

 But before the good part, let me briefly introduce to you Yeoman, or can't handle yourself just skip to the [good part](#letsgetdowntoit).